alinex/node-config/README.md

 This package will give you an easy way to load and use configuration settings in your application or module.

-It will read named files in different formats (YAML, JSON, JavaScript, CoffeeScript) and supports validation and optimization/completion.
+It will read named files in different formats (YAML, JSON, XML, JavaScript, CoffeeScript) and supports validation and optimization/completion.
 Also the configuration will automatically be updated on changes in the file system and may inform it's dependent objects.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.